Q42/DecorJS/README.md

 Expanding this README, writing more documentation and many other things.

 ####Known issues
 When using scenes with many (hi-res) graphics, some browsers don't render everything.
 This is predominantly the case in IE and Chrome.
 There are also some IE-specific issues due to lack of support for cool stuff like CSS `pointer-events`.
-Also, browser-native `overflow: scroll` on a scene cancels z-translations on Chrome for OSX and Android.

 ####Demos
 At the moment there are two DecorJS demos, built during earlier development stages: